RaiderRobotix/blue-alliance-api-java-library/README.md

 The JSON data will need to be deserialized into an object model with a method in the [`Deserializer` class](http://spencerng.github.io/blue-alliance-api-java-library/com/thebluealliance/api/v3/Deserializer.html) before being used.

-Here is an example of continuously fetching the `Match` objects for the 2017 Mount Olive District Event, if they have been updated.
-Note that this is very inefficient.
+Here is an example of fetching the `Match` objects for the 2017 Mount Olive District Event, if they have been updated.

 	APIResponse resp = tba.dataRequest.getDataTBA("/event/2017njfla/matches");
 	String lastModified = resp.getLastModified();
 	Match[] matchList = Deserializer.toMatchArray(resp.getJson());

-	while(true){
+	// Execute the following code block after waiting or in a separate method

 	resp = tba.dataRequest.getDataTBA("/event/2017njfla/matches", lastModified);

 	if(resp.getResponseCode()!=304){ // HTTP code 304 indicates no change
 		teamList = Deserializer.jsonToTeamArray(resp.getJson());
 		lastModified = resp.getLastModified();
 		}
 	}

 ## Models

-A list of object model classes and their getter methods for instance variables can be found [here](http://spencerng.github.io/blue-alliance-api-java-library/com/thebluealliance/api/v3/models/package-summary.html)
+A list of object model classes and their getter methods for instance variables can be found [here](http://raiderrobotix.github.io/blue-alliance-api-java-library/com/thebluealliance/api/v3/models/package-summary.html).
+Please note that the `master` branch of this repository contains updated object models for the current season's code, and object models for past seasons can be found in other branches.

 ## Dependencies